 - 1. On the Command line, type the appropriate command name (either Exit Executive or Finish Executive). - 2.
 Press GO.

 The command exits from the Executive application and returns to the Context Manager screen.
 To use the Executive again, you can restart it with Context Manager.
-See your Context Manager manual for more information about using Context Manager.
+See your Context Manager manual for more information.

 Initializing Disks